-Often I get asked if one can actually save money by making meals at home versus running down to the local outdoor store for meals.
+Often we are asked if one can actually save money by making meals at home versus running down to the local outdoor store for a commercial freeze dried meal.
 The answer is always “Yes,” but I hadn’t really ever run how much one could save.
 I decided to see if it was more than just money that one could save.
-Could you also eat healthier and save money?
+Could you also eat healthier, and save money?

 1 brand name freeze-dried meal of Spaghetti with Meat Sauce versus Made at home and dehydrated spaghetti with meat sauce, featuring organic/whole foods.

 Serves 2, but as well-known, this is 1 serving.
 Makes roughly 20 ounces of food after rehydrating.
 Cost $5.99 plus sales tax for 1 serving.
 (And there is a irritation….it is food which should be tax free in our state!)

 INGREDIENTS: Enriched Spaghetti (durum semolina, niacin, iron [ferrous sulfate], thiamin mononitrate, riboflavin, folic acid), Tomato Paste, Beef, and contains 1.5% or less of the following: Textured Soy Flour, Salt, Sugar, Dehydrated Cheese (cheddar cheese [milk, cheese culture, salt, enzymes], cream, salt, sodium phosphate, lactic acid), Hydrolyzed Corn Torula and Brewers Yeast Wheat Gluten Soy Protein, Spices, Onion Powder, Flavoring, Garlic Powder, Soybean Oil, and Caramel Color.

 Serves 4 full portions of 16 ounces rehydrated.
 Cost is roughly $2.25 for 1 serving.
 None of the items used were on sale.

 Organic whole durum wheat flour